-This open enrollment season, to help employees navigate the significant increase in burnout and workplace stress related to the COVID-19 pandemic, employers should consider offering or revamping an existing employee assistance program (EAP) to help employees tend to their personal needs, leaving you with healthier, happier and more productive employees.
+This open enrollment season, to help employees navigate the significant increase in burnout and workplace stress, employers should consider offering or revamping an existing employee assistance program (EAP) to help employees tend to their personal needs, leaving you with healthier, happier and more productive employees.

 How Employee Health Impacts the Workplace

 Many Americans consider their jobs to be stressful.
 In fact, according to the Centers for Disease Control and Prevention (CDC), job-related stress is the largest work-related health problem in the United States—and even has a tangible impact on organizations.
-In light of the recent pandemic, workplace stress has heightened with more than 70% of American workers reporting that the COVID-19 pandemic has been the most stressful time of their career.
+In light of the recent pandemic, workplace stress has heightened with more than with 77% of workers having reported experiencing work-related stress in the last month.
 Unfortunately, it’s not just workplace stress that impacts employees but also stress from personal problems, which can often be intertwined with workplace issues.
 In addition, problems in one’s personal life can cause significant stress on the job.
 Financial trouble, marital trouble, grief, and other family or personal issues can cause distraction and stress throughout the day, impacting a person’s job performance and health, leading to increased absenteeism.
 Absenteeism can be a considerable cost to employers, as the CDC reports that absenteeism-related productivity losses total $225.8 billion, or $1,685 per employee per year.

 In addition to the high costs of increased absenteeism, research indicates that many medical problems stem from stress.
 These medical problems are costly in the form of lost wages, increased medical costs and decreased productivity.
 In addition, on-the-job accidents occur more frequently to stressed employees.
 Stress can cause shorter attention spans and fatigue, both of which heighten the risk for workplace injuries.
 Also, when workers are feeling pressured to complete more work in less time, they are more likely to take risky shortcuts.